Updated June 2023

 - Discrimination (racial, religious, familial, disability, or otherwise)

 Once the court reviews your filing, they will schedule a hearing date and send notice to both you and the tenant.
-At the hearing, you will need to explain the no-lease situation, when you sent notice, and why the tenant should leave the rental property.
+At the hearing, you’ll need to explain the no-lease situation, when you sent notice, and why the tenant should leave the rental property.
 The tenant will have a chance to explain why they deserve to stay.

 At the end of the hearing, the judge will decide what happens next.
 If either party does not show up, the case is typically decided in favor of the party that does appear.
-If the judge agrees with your evidence, you will receive a judgment that can be used to ensure an eviction occurs.
+If the judge agrees with your evidence, you’ll receive a judgment that can be used to ensure an eviction occurs.

 Whether you buy a property that is already being rented or you inherit a rental property, you now have a tenant you did not contract with.